-- Assorted brushes (optional)
+- Assorted paintbrushes (optional)

-All the kids need are their spray bottles—and their imaginations and creativity.
+All the kids need are their spray bottles, and their imaginations and creativity.
 You can show them how the spray bottles work and have them test the way the colors mix to create other colors.
 They may end up doing nothing but experimenting with the colors!
-They may also want to create artistic abstract designs or they might want to create simple drawings.
+They may also want to create artistic abstract designs, or make simple drawings.

 You're sure to want pictures of the paintings the kids created, as well as some pictures of them as they are making their paintings.